elliottlash12/UD_Old_Irish-CritMinorGlossesMilan/README.md

 Conversion to CONLLU format was designed by Elliott Lash (Georg-August-Universität Göttingen). \
 Data from Corpus Palaeohibernicum was downloaded as csv files and then reformatted as CONLLU with two python scripts.
-Except for certain modifiers which were tagged automatically, deprels was added manually by Elliott Lash and Wai Ying (Ruby) Ku.
+Except for certain modifiers which were tagged automatically, the head and deprel columns for each word were added manually by Elliott Lash and Wai Ying (Ruby) Ku.
+The deps column was filled in automatically.